openstack-archive/solar/doc/source/tutorials/wordpress.rst

 * resources/mariadb_db - it creates database in MariaDB and Mysql
 * resources/mariadb_user - it creates user in MariaDB and Mysql

-There are three ways to create resources in Solar: Python API, CLI and Virtual Resources.
+There are three ways to create resources in Solar: Python API, CLI and Composer files.
 We will use the last option.
-Virtual Resource is just a simple yaml file where we define all needed resources and connections.
+Composer file is just a simple yaml file where we define all needed resources and connections.

 Create new file `/vagrant/tmp/wp_repo/docker.yaml`, open it and past the following data: